wallacewolv/dev_quiz/README.md

 <h3 align="center">DevQuiz</h3>

-<p>Your quiz app where, where the answer takes you to evaluate and understand your knowledge within a programming language.</p>
+<p align="center">Your quiz app where, where the answer takes you to evaluate and understand your knowledge within a programming language.</p>
 <br>
-<p>Initially developed for quizzes about Flutter.
-DevQuiz was developed with the Rocketseat team at the NLW 5 event with instructor Gabu Dev.</p>
+<p align="center">Initially developed for quizzes about Flutter.
+DevQuiz was developed with the Rocketseat team at the NLW 5 event.</p>
 <br>

 ## :sparkles: Features (Initials) ##